Guide To GitOps

 By adopting GitOps best practices developers use familiar tools like Git to manage updates and features to Kubernetes more rapidly.
 By continuously pushing feature updates, businesses are more agile, can respond more quickly to customer demands, and are more competitive in the marketplace.

-Stronger security guarantees
+9. Stronger security guardrails

-Git’s strong correctness and security guarantees, backed by the strong cryptography used to track and manage changes, as well as the ability to sign changes to prove authorship and origin is key to a correct and secure definition of desired state of the cluster.
-If a security breach does occur, the immutable and auditable source of truth can be used to recreate a new system independently of the compromised one, reducing downtime and allowing much better incident response.
+Git’s strong correctness and security guarantees, backed by the strong cryptography used to track and manage changes, as well as the ability to sign changes to prove authorship and origin is key to a correct and secure definition of the desired state of the cluster.
+This along with the automated policy-based reviews of each step make GitOps a great way to secure software delivery pipelines.

 Separation of responsibility between packaging software and releasing it to a production environment also embodies the security principle of least privilege, reducing the impact of compromise and providing a smaller attack surface.

-Easier compliance and auditing
+10. Easier compliance and auditing

-- GitOps: High velocity CICD for Kubernetes
+- GitOps: High-velocity CICD for Kubernetes

 - How to Boost Business Performance with GitOps: The Facts